Research, Data & Performance Management

 - With UNHCR: List of recent ongoing and completed best practice research on durable solutions and economic impact of refugees;

 - UNHCR, the Oxford Refugee Studies Centre, the World Bank, and Knomad organized the first-ever, that we know of, meeting of academics to assess which methodologies are the most relevant for measuring the economic impacts of Refugees and Internally Displaced Persons (IDPs) on Host Communities and Host Countries.
-The meeting summary is (attached in pdf) and more information is available at: http://www.knomad.org/thematic-working-groups/forced-migration-and-development;
+The meeting summary is (attached in pdf) and more information is available at: http://www.knomad.org/thematic-working-groups/forced-migration-and-development (link is external);

 - Under the leadership of the UN Special Rapporteur on the Human Rights of IDPs, the Joint IDP Profiling Service (JIPS) has initiated a collaborative project called: “Informing responses to support durable solutions for IDPs”.
 The project aims to operationalize the 2010 IASC Framework on Durable Solutions for IDPs and develop agreed-upon indicators, tools, methodologies and guidance for comprehensive yet practical approaches to durable solutions analysis.
 Ultimately, the project aims to support context-specific, evidence-based joint responses to internal displacement situations.
 A Technical Steering Committee comprising humanitarian, development and peacebuilding actors, alongside academic experts, has been established to guide the project’s work.
 JIPS brought together project stakeholders at a workshop in January 2016 to finalise the initial set of durable solutions indicators (report below).
 The indicators will be field-tested during 2016 by JIPS and Technical Steering Committee members, which include Solutions Alliance partners, in order to inform guidance development for their use further afield.